brightcraft/moonlight-tizen/README.md

 ## 📦 Installation

 Preparing Moonlight for installation is a straightforward process, although the exact steps depend on the Tizen version your TV uses and the installation method you choose.
 To get started, follow the steps below:
-- Go to releases and download the widget file from the release assets.
 - Choose your preferred [installation method](https://github.com/brightcraft/moonlight-tizen/wiki/Installation-Guide) from the provided guide.
 - Follow the step-by-step instructions to successfully install the application.
 - Once complete, you can launch **Moonlight** and start streaming your games.